West-DevOps/mass-driver-plugins/README.md

 ## Documentation

-The official (JB Approved) [mass-driver](https://jiby.tech/mass-driver/) has its own docs.
+The official `mass-driver` has its own [docs](https://jiby.tech/mass-driver/).

-We have the documentation [here](https://west-devops.github.io/mass-driver-plugins/) for these plugins.
+We have the [documentation here](https://west-devops.github.io/mass-driver-plugins/) for these plugins.

 ### Hosting locally